Canine Concerns Dog Training - Class Rules

 Rewards

-Treats must be small and easily chewed.
-Cheese, liver or small pieces of sausage are recommended.
+Treats must be high enough in value for the dog, small enough pieces to feed a lot of, and easily chewed.
+Cheese, liver or small pieces of meat or sausage are some reccommendations.

 Keeping dogs under control

-All dogs MUST be kept under control and on a lead except where instructed by staff.
-You are responsible for the conduct of your dog and we accept no responsibility for loss, injury or damage caused by poor supervision.
+All dogs MUST be kept under control and on a lead except where instructed.
+You are responsible for your dogs behaviour & we accept no responsibility for loss, injury or damage caused by poor supervision.

 Children & Young people at the class

 Children are always welcome at the classes – it is important that everyone is aware of how to train the dog.
-However, for safety and consistency in training, they must be with an adult and be well behaved.
-Children who make a lot of noise and dash around can teach dogs to chase children!
+However, for safety and consistency in training, they must be accompanited by an adult and be well behaved.

 Health

-Dogs that are not in a fit state to attend class due to disease, injury or any other reason may not come to the class.
-However, you are welcome to attend class without your dog – if deemed suitable – one of the dogs belonging to the staff or instructor may be assigned to you temporarily whilst your own dog is out of action (prior notice must be given).
+Dogs that are not fit to attend class due to disease, injury or any other reason may not come to the class.
+However, you are welcome to attend class without your dog (you can learn a lot from observing others).

 No dog who has been in contact with another dog infected with a contagious disease may attend class.

 Bitches in season are NOT permitted to attend a class or test.
 If a bitch comes into season unexpectedly for the first time - any classes missed (not including test day) will be offered free of charge in the next session of classes booked.
-After the first season we recommend that all bitches are neutered if you are not planning on breeding, no further free classes will be offered after the first season.
-We also recommend that male dogs are castrated, but entire dogs are still welcome at class.
+No further free classes will be offered after the first season.

 Starting time

-All classes start on time, therefore it is advisable to arrive a little earlier than the start time for your class to allow the dog to settle and allow him to toilet before entering the class.
+All classes aim to start on time.
+It is advisable to arrive a little earlier than the start time for your class but please do not enter the class until everyone from the previous session has gone & you are called in.
 ALWAYS BRING BAGS TO CLEAN UP AFTER YOUR DOG AND DISPOSE OF DOG WASTE RESPONSIBLY.

 Cancellations

-If you are unable to attend the course for any reason, please let me know as soon as possible.
-Failure to do so will result in loss of the course fee.
+If you are unable to attend the course or a class for any reason, please let us know as soon as possible.

 Advice & Support

-Whilst the class is underway, it is advisable not to keep talking to another handler whilst the instructor is explaining an exercise or whilst another handler is working through an exercise.
+Whilst the class is underway, please try not to talk whilst the instructor is explaining an exercise or whilst another handler is working through an exercise.
 Some exercises must be done individually to gain maximum benefit and often you can learn a lot just by watching how someone else performs that exercise.
-It is also very distracting for the instructor or handler and dog.
-There is always time to chat and socialise with your classmates before or after class.

 Harsh Handling

-Don’t punish your dog.
-Shouting, smacking or any form of harsh behaviour towards your dog in class is not permitted.
-Always try to think like a dog and if you are having problems speak to your instructor or assistant.
+Don’t use force or punish your dog.
+Shouting, smacking, lead jerking/popping or any form of harsh behaviour towards your dog in class is not permitted.
+If you were the dog think how this would make you feel.
+If you are having problems speak to your instructor.

 Don’t get frustrated if your dog does not appear to be learning a particular exercise.
 Remember – all dogs learn at different paces.
-Even if some other dogs in class are performing an exercise correctly and yours is not – it does not mean he/she will never learn that exercise!
-It just takes a little more time, patience and persistence and some thought as to why the dog is not getting the message.
-All good dog trainers will often go back to basics with an exercise in order for a dog to understand it more effectively.
+If some dogs in class are achieving an exercise and yours is not quite there yet – it does not mean they will never learn that exercise.
+It just takes a little more time, patience and persistence and a little thought as to why the dog may not be understanding what we want.
+All good dog trainers will often go back to basics or change how they approach an exercise in order for a dog to understand it more effectively.